Snowflyt/typora-copilot/README.md

 Follow the prompts to authenticate Copilot plugin:

 1. The User Code will be auto copied to your clipboard.
+2. Follow the instructions on the pop-up dialog to open the GitHub authentication page in your browser.
-2. Paste the User Code into the pop-up GitHub authentication page.
+3. Paste the User Code into the GitHub authentication page.
-3. Return to Typora and press OK on the dialog.
+4. Return to Typora and press OK on the dialog.
-4. If you see a “Copilot Signed In” dialog _after a few seconds_, Copilot plugin should start working since then.
+5. If you see a “Copilot Signed In” dialog _after a few seconds_, Copilot plugin should start working since then.

 ## Uninstallation